ARBEEV/Arbeevcommunity/README.md

 not only for the ARBEEV community but for various functions.
 "I won't write here first"

-if there are differences of opinion that are currently occurring

-A : give advice to B

-B : did not listen to advice A

-WB and SN suggest we listen to both and create a solution.

-However, the L2 design created by WB and SN only works with 1 method unlike in L2 of Bit and E which has various uses

 # NFT
 a unique asset.